anth2o/tooskie-ios/README.md

-*Note that ths code is an import from my private GitLab.
+*Note that this code is an import from my private GitLab.
 Versioning may not be relevant and instructions may be outdated*

 ## First install